bozboz/laravel-admin/UPGRADE-2.0.0.md

   method of ModelAdminController.
 If you are overriding the index method in your controller, ensure you pass `$this->getReportParams()` into the `render` method of the report.

+- The `findInstanceOrFail` method has been removed from `ModelAdminDecorator`.
+  This behaviour is now standard and has been moved into the `findInstance` method.
+Calls to `findInstance` will now throw a `ModelNotFoundException` if an ID cannot be found for that model.